 Camber is loved by tourists and locals alike for soft golden stretches of flat sand and rolling dunes.
-The most popular part of the beach is the west, where the River Rother meets the sea and provides perfect conditions for epic sandcastles.
-That said, Camber is remarkably unspoilt and solitude can easily be found.
+The most popular part of the beach in the west is where the River Rother meets the sea and provides perfect conditions for epic sandcastles.
+That said, Camber is remarkably unspoiled and solitude can easily be found.

 Kite and windsurfers are a frequent sight on the waves thanks to the fresh breeze that often blows and there are plenty of shells and pretty rocks to be collected.